ColeCz/Ferst-Automotive/README.md

 ### viewing live demo
 - Route to [http://3.147.185.195:8080/login/](http://3.147.185.195:8080/login/) and use "owner" for the username and password (this role has access to all features)
-- **Note:** I try to leave the server running when I have job applications out, but it could always be down
+- **Note:** I try to leave the server running when I have open job applications, but please feel free to reach out if the server is down.

 ### running the app locally
 - Install docker on your machine